FreshKernel/kraft-sync/README.md

 - 🖥️ Simple GUI for download indicators and errors for both dark and light with different themes (can be disabled).
 - 🚫 Handles different errors.
 - 🌐 Multiplatform: Works using JVM, which means you don't need different binaries for different desktop platforms.
-- 📦 Relatively small bundle size (compared to how the JVM ecosystem works).
+- 📦 Relatively small bundle size.
-- ⚙️ Compatibility with Java 11 and newer versions, thanks to Kotlin/JVM allowing us to use most of the recent language features.
+- ⚙️ Compatibility with Java 11 and newer versions
+  features.
 - 📜 Completely open-source and documented code.
 - 🔌 No need to restart the game after syncing the data; it will work once you open the game.